 Pagano and Arians were honored together by the Maxwell Football Club as the recipients of the 24th Annual Earle “Greasy” Neale Award for Professional Coach of the Year.
 The two also garnered AFC Coach of the Year honors as winners of the annual NFL 101 Awards.
 Pagano was selected by the PFWA as the winner of the 2013 George Halas Award, given to the NFL player, coach or staff member who overcame the most adversity to succeed.
 Each year, the Fritz Pollard Alliance Foundation recognizes individuals who make a difference in diversity and inclusion at an annual awards banquet.
 In February of 2013, Pagano received the foundation’s Game Ball Award for the differences he has made to level the playing field in the NFL for minorities.

-In two seasons with the Colts, Pagano has coached four Pro Bowl players, including wide receiver Reggie Wayne, outside linebacker Robert Mathis (twice), quarterback Andrew Luck (twice) and long snapper Matt Overton.
+In three seasons with the Colts, Pagano has coached 10 Pro Bowl players, including S-Mike Adams, CB-Vontae Davis, WR-T.Y.
+Hilton, ILB-D’Qwell Jackson, QB-Andrew Luck (three times), OLB-Robert Mathis (twice), P-Pat McAfee, LS-Matt Overton, K-Adam Vinatieri and WR-Reggie Wayne.
 In 2013, Mathis led the NFL and set a career-high with 19.5 sacks, earning him the inaugural Deacon Jones Award.
 In the process, he set a new franchise record with 111.0 career sacks.

 In 2011, Pagano’s defensive unit finished third in the NFL in total defense (288.9 ypg.), second against the run (92.6 ypg.) and fourth against the pass (196.3 ypg.) on their way to an appearance in the AFC Championship Game.
 The Ravens also led the league in forced fumbles (21) and had the third-most sacks in the NFL (48.0), including a franchise record-tying 9.0 sacks in Week 12 against San Francisco.